Details of practice

 In respect of MTIC fraud Luke has considerable experience representing individuals and companies both in the criminal courts and before the Tax Tribunal.

 Proceeds of crime

-Luke has expertise across the range of asset recovery proceedings, including: restraint, confiscation (and enforcement), cash forfeiture and civil recovery.
+Luke has expertise across the range of proceeds of crime, including: restraint, confiscation (and enforcement), cash forfeiture and civil recovery.

 Luke has considerable experience in post-confiscation proceedings, including applications for reconsideration in the High Court and the Crown Court.

-In the past year, he has been instructed in a number of challenges to confiscation enforcement proceedings as a breach of the reasonable time requirement under Art 6 ECHR.
+He has been instructed in a number of challenges to confiscation enforcement proceedings as a breach of the reasonable time requirement under Art 6 ECtHR.